albertwujj/albertwujj.github.io/_posts/2019-05-18-Towards-proving-the-infinite-potential-of-humans-2.md

 With calm reflection, stress should be the greatest creativity boost.

 Learning should not be discrete.
-It should be infinitesimally small in the limit
+It should be infinitesimally small in the limit.

+If you figure out what's wrong, you're naturally lead to what's right.

 Everyone has the natural intuition for saving the world.

 Please email any and all ideas, responses, and critique to <albertwujj@gmail.com> (Albert Wu) or <timerox888@gmail.com> (Aaron Wu).
 Part 3 is coming.